-COMPLIANCE ADVISORY PANEL

-TERMS OF REFERENCE
+COMPLIANCE ADVISORY PANEL TERMS OF REFERENCE

-(Approved by the IFAC Board in September 2008)
+As approved by the IFAC Board in September 2008.
+Current revisions are in approval process.

 1.0 Purpose

 The purpose of the Compliance Advisory Panel (CAP) is to oversee the implementation and operation of the IFAC Member Body Compliance program which is the responsibility of the IFAC Compliance Staff reporting to the Chief Executive.
 The Compliance Advisory Panel is subject to the oversight of the Public Interest Oversight Board (PIOB).